xackery/thj-wiki/content/expansion-guide/kunark/_index.en.md

 Kunark introduces the first expansion ever released to EverQuest.
 In The Heroes Journey, here's a list of things worth noting about Kunark that are unique to other servers:

+In order to access Kunark content, you must finish the [progression requirements](/progression/)

 - No new AAs are introduced in Kunark
 - No keys are required for Howling Stones (charasis) or Sebilis (this includes zoning INTO these zones, as well as accessing areas inside them)
 - To Access Veeshan's Peak, you must kill the 4 dragons of Kunark